Most Effective Products

 Beggarweed Control: How to Get Rid of Beggarweed

-Beggarweed, also commonly known as Creeping Beggarweed, is a perennial broadleaf weed that grows low to the ground and stands out with three leaflets which attach to a main stem.
-The weed has been found mainly in the southern part of the United States with Texas and Florida being the states that have the largest problem with this plant invading landscapes.
+Beggarweed, also commonly known as creeping beggarweed, is a perennial broadleaf weed that grows low to the ground and stands out with three leaflets attached to a main stem.
+The weed is found mainly in the southern part of the United States, with Texas and Florida having the largest problem with this plant invading landscapes.

-Beggarweed rears its ugly head in the spring and becomes prominent in the summer which is when mainly lawn owners become frustrated with keeping it under control.
-Pulling or digging out the plant is ineffective and some have even labeled the plant as the "unkillable weed" because of the resistance it shows against your average broadleaf herbicide.
+Beggarweed rears its ugly head in the spring and becomes prominent in the summer, which is when lawn owners become frustrated with keeping it under control.
+Pulling or digging out the plant is ineffective, and some have even labeled it the "unkillable weed" because of its resistance to your average broadleaf herbicide.

-If you are dealing with pesky Beggarweed, our step-by-step DIY guide will show you exactly how to get rid of Beggarweed quickly and save money doing it with the help of our professional quality herbicides.
+If you are dealing with pesky beggarweed, our step-by-step DIY guide will show you how to get rid of it quickly and save money using our professional quality herbicides.

 Identification

-Before carrying out a treatment program, you will need to first be certain that you are dealing with Creeping Beggarweed and not some other weed.
-Careless identification can lead to using the wrong treatment methods which can be a waste of time and money.
+Before carrying out a treatment program, you will need first to be certain that you are dealing with creeping beggarweed and not some other weed.
+Careless identification can lead to using the wrong treatment methods, which can waste time and money.

 Beggarweed closeup

-• Many Beggarweeds grow prostrate or along the ground up to 8 inches from the base, but some species can also grow upright up to 6 feet in height.
+• Many beggarweeds grow prostrate or along the ground up to 8 inches from the base, but some species can also grow upright up to 6 feet tall.

-• The leaves grow in a trifoliate shape, meaning each leaf is divided into three leaflets.
+• The leaves grow in a trifoliate shape, dividing each leaf into three leaflets.
 Depending on the species, the leaflets range from short and heart-shaped to up to 4 inches in length and ovular or lance-shaped.

 • The flowers can range in color from white to violet.
-When seed pods form, you can see each of the several seeds individually encased within the pod.
+When seed pods form, several seeds are individually encased within the pod.

-Use the above description and image to aid you in identifying the invasive plant on your landscape as beggarweed.
-If you are unsure, you can always contact us and our lawn care experts will help to correctly identify the plant you have as well as offer personalized control suggestions.
+Use the above description and image to help you identify invasive plants on your landscape, such as beggarweed.
+If you are unsure, you can always contact us, and our lawn care experts will help you correctly identify the plant you have and offer personalized control suggestions.

 Inspection

-After you have confirmed that you are dealing with Beggarweed, you can then move on to inspection.
-During this phase, you will locate areas where Creeping Beggarweed is thriving and observe the conditions that are allowing it to thrive.
-This information will help you in knowing where to focus your herbicide application.
+After you have confirmed that you are dealing with beggarweed, you can move on to inspection.
+During this phase, you will locate areas where creeping beggarweed is thriving and observe the conditions that allow it to thrive.
+This information will help you know where to focus your herbicide application.

 Beggarweed